-USDA Hardiness Zones 9 and higher.
-African daisies are often labeled as tender perennials or half-hardy perennials.
-While they are perennial plants in their native climate, few plants survive in USDA Hardiness Zones below 9.
+- Plant Type: African daisies are often labeled as tender perennials or half-hardy perennials.
 African daisies are generally grown as annuals.

 African daisy cultivars prefer cooler weather and they really don't like the combination of hot and dry.
 During periods of drought, be prepared for the plants to gradually cease blooming and go dormant.
 Cut them back and keep them watered.
 They should resume blooming in the fall.

 When grown as an annual, African daisies needs some supplemental fertilizer every 2 to 3 weeks, especially when grown in a container.
 Deadheading the spent flowers isn't crucial since many plants are sterile and don't produce any seed; it will keep the plants looking tidy.

 The majority of African daisy varieties are hybrids and will not grow true from saved seed.
 Many plants are even sterile.
 You can find seed for sale and if you are not concerned about what colors your plants turn out to be, you can try sowing the seeds you save.
 African daisy seeds need light to germinate, so just sprinkle the seeds on top of the soil and press lightly, to make firm contact.
 Keep the seeds moist until they germinate.
 African daisies can easily be reproduced by cuttings.

 There are always new varieties being introduced, but here are some proven favorites.

 - 3D™: Fluffy, tufted centers and flowers that remain open all day, even in hot weather.
 Grow to 14 inches high

 - Flower Power Spider White: Odd, spoon-shaped white and lavender petals with a gold center.
 Grow to 14 inches high

 - Lemon Symphony: Butter-yellow petals with a purple center and orange eye.
 Grow to 14 inches high